tamberg/fhnw-phycom/02/README.md

 ...

 ### Advanced
-- Building a light switch (state machine)
+- Building a light switch
+- Reading a sensor via I2C
+- Reading an SD card via SPI
-- Using a UART device, e.g. a GPS module
+- Using a GPS module via UART
-- Using a SPI device, e.g. an SD card reader
 ...

 ### Material